grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 I'll digress here from combinatorics to try to make greedoids more concrete.
 Despite being interesting in their own right, the objective here is to see how greedoids can help to understand greedy algorithms.
 To that end, let's take a look at what a greedy algorithm over a greedoid looks like.
-Fortunately, greedoids have a prototypical implementation that is quite expressive. <!-- REF NEEDED -->
 Below, we have a partial `python` implementation of this algorithm to serve as pseudo-code:
 ```python
 # Here, Greedoid is some previously defined class.